adammakuchowski/adammakuchowski/README.md

 - 🔥 My hobbies are: **Web Dev, Game Dev, Premier League and F1**

 <h3 align="left">About me:</h3>
-Junior Full-stack Developer, with first steps with React on frontend and Node on backend.
+Junior Node.js Backend Developer, I mainly work in Node and MongoDB on backend, but sometimes also in React on frontend.
 Programming is my passion.
 I love talk about the code, solve implementation problems and learning new technologies.
-As a hobby I create simple games in Unity engine using C#.

 <h3 align="left">Connect with me:</h3>
 <p align="left">